-Following their decisive flank attack and victory at Chancellorsville, Confederate General Robert E. Lee and his Army of Northern Virginia soldiers were confident that they could defeat any Union force.
+Following their decisive flank attack and victory at Chancellorsville, Confederate General Robert E. Lee and his Army of Northern Virginia soldiers were confident they could defeat any United States Army force.
 Lee soon decided he would again take the Civil War out of Virginia by crossing the Potomac River to invade the North, threatening both Philadelphia and Washington, D.C.

 Despite the great victory at Chancellorsville, Lee had lost his most dependable subordinate, Lt.
 Gen. Thomas J. “Stonewall” Jackson, to gunfire from his own men.
 Feeling forced to realign his army to make it more flexible, Lee created three corps from the original two.
 He left Lt.
 Gen. James Longstreet in command of the First Corps, but put Lt.
 Gen. Richard S. “Dick” Ewell in command of Jackson’s Second Corps.
 The new Third Corps was awarded to Maj.
 Gen. A. P. Hill.

 By June 7, 1863, Lee had consolidated most of his army of roughly 70,000 men near Culpeper, Virginia, with the intent to invade north of the Potomac.
 On June 9, however, the plans took a temporary setback when Federal cavalry attacked at nearby Brandy Station.
 The raid was driven off by Confederate cavalry under Maj.
 Gen. J.E.B.
 Stuart and some infantry, but the Federal horsemen proved they were now equal, or close, to the legendary Confederate riders.